Pinki Pramanik (born April 10, 1986 in Purulia) is an Indian track athlete. She specialises in the 400 metres and 800 metres.

 In domestic athletic events she has won three times at the All-India Open National Championships.
 After 2007 she rarely competed due to a series of injuries and a car crash.

-Pinki was arrested on June 14, 2012 in West Bengal after she was accused her of being a man by her live-in partner, a 30-year-old estranged woman, who also alleged she had been raped by Pinki.
+Pinki was arrested on June 14, 2012 in West Bengal after she was accused of being a man by her live-in partner, a 30-year-old estranged woman, who also alleged that Pinki raped her.